pmlmodelling/oceanVal/docs/source/how_to_use.rst

 - `start`: The first year of observations to use.
 If not specified, all years in the data will be used.
 - `end`: The last year of observations to use.
 If not specified, all years in the data will be used.
 - `obs_multiplier`: A multiplier to apply to the observational data (e.g. to convert units).
 This defaults to 1.0 (no change).
+- `obs_adder`: An adder to apply to the observational data (e.g. to convert units).
+This defaults to 0.0 (no change).
+For example, set to 273.15 to convert from Kelvin to Celsius.
 - `binning`: Specify if you want data to be spatially binned to a specific lon/lat resolution.
 This is of the format [lon_bin_size, lat_bin_size] in degrees.
 If not specified, no binning will be applied.

 An example is shown below: